HiFiIntelligentClub/EDRO/README.md

 # EDRO
 Event Design Reality Objects.
-The heartof HiFiIntelligentClub
+The heart of HiFiIntelligentClub